vchukwude/vchukwude/README.md

-## Hi, I'm Victor 👋
+## Hi, I'm Victor

-Business Analyst & Data Professional based in London.
+Business Analyst and Data Professional based in London.

-I work at the intersection of **data analytics, business intelligence, and machine learning**, transforming raw data into insights that support better decision-making.
+I work at the intersection of data analytics, business intelligence, and machine learning, transforming raw data into insights that support better decision-making.

-### 🔧 Tools & Technologies
+### Tools & Technologies
 - Python
 - SQL
 - Power BI